 In May 2014, the FASB issued an accounting standard update regarding revenue from customer contracts to transfer goods and services or non-financial assets unless the contracts are covered by other standards (for example, insurance or lease contracts).
 Under the new guidance, an entity should recognize revenue in connection with the transfer of promised goods or services to customers in an amount that reflects the consideration that the entity expects to be entitled to receive in exchange for those goods or services.
 In addition, the new standard requires that reporting companies disclose the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
-The updates are effective for the Company beginning in the first quarter of the fiscal year ending June 30, 2018.
-In April 2015, the FASB announced a deferral of the effective date by one year, with early adoption on the original effective date permitted.
+In August 2015, the FASB issued an amendment to defer the effective date of the update by one year, with early adoption on the original effective date permitted.
+With this amendment, the updates are effective for the Company beginning in the first quarter of the fiscal year ending June 30, 2018.
+Subsequent to this amendment, the FASB has issued additional clarifying implementation guidance.
 The new revenue standard may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of adoption.
 The Company is currently evaluating the impact of this accounting standard update on its condensed consolidated financial statements.